Stories about breast cancer that can inspire and inform

 “Two days later, I’m doing my charting at the office where I work and I got a phone call from the nurse practitioner.
 She said, ‘Tammy, we’ve got the results, you have breast cancer.’
 That’s just not something you expect to hear over the phone.”

 Stunned, Tammy started writing down notes.
 “Your brain kind of shuts down.
-I know I was listening; I was writing notes.
-I was very much like ‘okay, what’s the next step?’”
-Tammy works as a physician assistant in a pediatrics office, and the medical side of her kicked in.
-“I wanted to know what’s next.
-I kind of went into fight or flight mode.”
+I know I was listening and I was writing notes, very ‘okay, what’s the next step?’”
+Tammy is a physician assistant in a pediatrics office, and the medical side of her kicked in.
+“I wanted to know what’s next, I kind of went into fight or flight mode.”

 The next phone call was from the radiologist, confirming Tammy’s diagnosis: triple negative invasive ductal carcinoma.
 She was going to need an oncologist and a breast surgeon.
 “I didn’t know what all I was up against, but I knew I was going to need to start making appointments.
 At that point, the radiologist told me something that really changed everything – she told me I was going to need a nurse navigator.”